Our research projects

 While we know that multiple genetic changes can cause Leukaemia, it's hard to identify them without comparing lots of leukaemia DNA samples.
 Professor Christine Harrison's project collects and analyses genetic information from children with leukaemia to try and understand how to treat the disease.

-The STELLAR trial: Finding new treatments for Richter’s syndrome
+New treatments for Richter’s syndrome

 MAJIC trial